 --Romans 5:3-5 (TLB)

-Through God’s faithfulness, you are drawing closer to Her/Him and growing in wisdom each day.
-You are exactly who needs to write to that girl, teen, or woman in your group – what a gift of hope and life to share with her!
+You are drawing closer to the Divine and growing in wisdom each day.
+You are exactly who needs to write to that child, teen, or woman in your group – what a gift of hope and life to share with her!
 And she may even have some inspiration to share with you: A forgotten talent, an abandoned interest, an idea never pursued.

 Not only that, but your trials, decisions, and life experiences aren’t meant to stay in a vacuum.
 While giving advice to that younger self, there may be someone who is at the same point in the road who could use your words of encouragement.